kevin-lambda/kevin-lambda.github.io/README.md

-make commits and pushes to >> git push origin main deploy with >> npm run deploy
+push build to github repo branch "gh-pages" and deploy with >> npm run deploy

 # Getting Started with Create React App